PageModifiedOfficial/pagemodified-legal/privacy.md

 ## Changes to This Policy

 Although changes to our Privacy Policy are unlikley to be significant, Page Modified may periodically update this policy.
-We will notify you about significant changes in the way we treat personal information by sending a notice to the primary email address specified in your Page Modified primary account holder account or by placing a prominent notice on our site.
+We may notify you about significant changes in the way we treat personal information by sending a notice to the primary email address specified in your Page Modified primary account holder account or by placing a prominent notice on our site.